This manual is for Eclector version 0.12.0.

 .
 The differences are:

-toplevel such as comments which are not lexically contained in lists:
+input at the toplevel such as comments which are not lexically contained

 .